HACKSSENTIAL RULES ~ CHAPTER II

 Features: Druids hold respected positions within their communities, serving as wise men and custodians of tradition.
 They wield magic rooted in ancient knowledge, though their access to certain magical skills may be limited depending on their region.
 At the GM’s discretion, Druids may channel divine magic instead of using Secret Sorcery, provided their Patron’s Path aligns with their own; in such cases, Clerical Canons replace Secret Sorcery.

-Membership in the druidic community and access to its customs and traditions.
+Benefits: +1 per level to one Occult or General ES, starting with Lore (SS).
+Membership in the druidic order and access to its customs and traditions.
 Participation in councils of rural or nomadic leaders.
-Reaction modifier when interacting with fellow Druids or their communities.
+Reaction modifier when interacting with fellow Druids or their orders.

 Knight (Way of Elite)